Amazon Elastic Compute Cloud

 Required: Yes

-The description of the network interface.
+The tags to apply to the new network interface.

 Required: No